 - 7.1 The academy will ensure that safer recruitment practices always follow KCSIE and will be adhered to by staff. - 7.2 Every interview panel will have at least one member who has a current certificate in safer recruitment.
 These certificates will be updated every two years.
 We will check on the identity of candidates, follow up references with referees and scrutinise applications for gaps in employment.
 We will record the answers to safeguarding questions asked during the interview process on staff personnel files.
-We will ensure that safeguarding considerations are at the centre of each stage of the recruitment process including carrying out an online search as part of due diligence on shortlisted candidates. - 7.3 We will ensure that agencies and third parties supplying staff provide us evidence that they have made the appropriate level of safeguarding checks on individuals working in our academy. - 7.4 We will ensure that any alternative provision facility working with the academy provide us evidence that they have made the appropriate level of safeguarding checks on individuals working in their provision. - 7.5 Every job description and person specification will have a clear statement about the safeguarding responsibilities of the post holder. - 7.6 We will ensure that all staff involved in recruitment are aware of government guidance on safer recruitment and that its recommendations are followed. - 7.7 The Disclosure and Barring Service (DBS) helps employers make safer recruitment decisions and prevent unsuitable people from working with vulnerable groups, including children.
-The academy will ensure the correct level of DBS certificate is sought and ensure a prohibition check is undertaken. - 7.8 The types of checks undertaken will be in accordance with the guidance given in the Keeping Children Safe in Education (September 2022) document. - 7.9 Any offer of appointment made to a successful candidate (including one who has lived or worked abroad) will be conditional on satisfactory completion of the necessary pre-employment checks as required in the guidance given in the Keeping Children Safe in Education (September 2022) document. - 7.10 Where an enhanced DBS Certificate is required, it will be obtained from the candidate before or as soon as is practicable after the person is appointed. - 7.11 The academy will always ask for written information about previous employment history and check that information is not contradictory or incomplete.
+We will ensure that safeguarding considerations are at the centre of each stage of the recruitment process including carrying out an online search as part of due diligence on shortlisted candidates. - 7.3 As part of our due diligence, we will carry out an online search on shortlisted candidates to help identify, through publicly available information, any incidents or issues which can be explored at interview. - 7.4 We will ensure that agencies and third parties supplying staff provide us evidence that they have made the appropriate level of safeguarding checks on individuals working in our academy. - 7.5 We will ensure that any alternative provision facility working with the academy provide us evidence that they have made the appropriate level of safeguarding checks on individuals working in their provision. - 7.6 Every job description and person specification will have a clear statement about the safeguarding responsibilities of the post holder. - 7.7 We will ensure that all staff involved in recruitment are aware of government guidance on safer recruitment and that its recommendations are followed. - 7.8 The Disclosure and Barring Service (DBS) helps employers make safer recruitment decisions and prevent unsuitable people from working with vulnerable groups, including children.
+The academy will ensure the correct level of DBS certificate is sought and ensure a prohibition check is undertaken. - 7.9 The types of checks undertaken will be in accordance with the guidance given in the Keeping Children Safe in Education (September 2023) document.

+- 7.10 Any offer of appointment made to a successful candidate (including one who has lived or worked abroad) will be conditional on satisfactory completion of the necessary pre-employment checks as required in the guidance given in the Keeping Children Safe in Education (September 2023) document. - 7.11 Where an enhanced DBS Certificate is required, it will be obtained from the candidate before or as soon as is practicable after the person is appointed. - 7.12 The academy will always ask for written information about previous employment history and check that information is not contradictory or incomplete.
 References will be sought on all shortlisted candidates, including internal ones, before interview (unless the candidate has expressly denied permission for the employer to approach their referees).
-Where references have been sought, any issues or concerns they raise can be explored further with the referee and taken up with the candidate at interview.

-- 7.12 The academy will keep a single central record in accordance with the regulations given in the Keeping Children Safe in Education (September 2022) document. - 7.13 Recruitment and/or deployment checks will be undertaken as stated in the Keeping Children safe in Education (September 2022) document. - 7.14 The academy will carry out all relevant checks if there are concerns about an existing member of staff and refer to the DBS anyone who has harmed or poses a risk of harm to a child or vulnerable adult.
+Where references have been sought, any issues or concerns they raise can be explored further with the referee and taken up with the candidate at interview. - 7.13 The academy will keep a single central record in accordance with the regulations given in the Keeping Children Safe in Education (September 2023) document. - 7.14 Recruitment and/or deployment checks will be undertaken as stated in the Keeping Children safe in Education (September 2023) document. - 7.15 The academy will carry out all relevant checks if there are concerns about an existing member of staff and refer to the DBS anyone who has harmed or poses a risk of harm to a child or vulnerable adult.